cobblehillmachine/shopifyTheme/README.md

 git remote add origin [repo url]
 ```

-We will need to reinitiate slate on the theme so at the same level as your `src` folder run the following command:
+We will need to reinitiate slate on the theme so at the same level as your `templates/` folder run the following command:

 ```
 slate migrate
 ```

-Find the config.yml file one folder down and open it.
+Find the config.yml file and open it.
 Replace the store field under the Development enviroment with your current shopify site like so:

 ```